ANZUK Supply Platoon

 1941-42

-• Divisional Mobile Bath unit.
+• Divisional Mobile Bath Unit.

-Authority for the formation of these units as part of the New Zealand Ordnance Corps (NZOC)[10] was granted on 31 August 1941, with the formation of the Mobile Bath unit set for 3 September 1941 and the Mobile Laundry and Forward Decontamination unit formation set for 22 September 1941.[11]
+Authorisation for the formation of these units under the New Zealand Ordnance Corps (NZOC) was granted on August 31, 1941.
+The Mobile Bath unit was scheduled for formation on September 3, 1941, while the Mobile Laundry and Forward Decontamination unit was set to be formed on September 22, 1941.[11]
+This marked the official commencement of these critical units’ establishment and operations.

-On 27 March 1942, it was suggested by the 2 NZEF DDOS that as the title of the NZ Divisional Mobile Laundry and Forward Decontamination Unit was long-winded and considering that the decontamination function of the unit was not functional, the units name be shortened to the NZ Divisional Mobile Laundry.
-The name change was published soon afterwards as NZEF order 935.
+On March 27, 1942, a suggestion was put forth by the 2 NZEF Deputy Director of Ordnance Services (DDOS).
+Given that the original title, “NZ Divisional Mobile Laundry and Forward Decontamination Unit,” was rather lengthy, and considering that the decontamination function of the unit was not operational, it was proposed to simplify the unit’s name to the “NZ Divisional Mobile Laundry.”
+This name change was officially implemented and published as NZEF Order 935 shortly thereafter.

 rename mar 42